BloomTech-Labs/city-data-comparison-ds/README.md

 🚫 Each student has a required minimum number of meaningful PRs each week per the rubric.
 Contributing to docs does NOT count as a PR to meet your weekly requirements.

-# 1️⃣ Metrolytics
+# 1️⃣ Citrics

-You can find the project at [Metrolytics](🚫copy and paste URL here).
+You can find the project at [Citrics](https://master.d1td9ufw3xylcx.amplifyapp.com/).

 ## 5️⃣ Contributors